Duet3D/wiki-content/User_manual/Reference/DWC_filaments.md

 ## load.g

-As mentioned before, the purpose of the new filament mechanism is to simplify the process of loading and unloading macros.
+The purpose of the filament mechanism is to simplify the process of loading and unloading macros.
 Hence the load macro is invoked for a given tool with one extruder when it is explicitly loaded.
 An example for a load macro (for ABS in this case) may look like this:

 ```
 M291 P"Please wait while the nozzle is being heated up" R"Loading ABS" T5 ; Display message